-NOTE 14 GOING CONCERN
+NOTE 15 GOING CONCERN

 As discussed in Note 9 to the financial statements, the College did not meet its debt covenants on the Series 2016 and Series 2012 bonds.
-The holder of these bonds exercised its put option and issued a mandatory tender.
-The college has not been able to secure options for refinancing.
-Therefore, the bonds are listed as current and College does not have the assets to pay off the bonds.
+A holder of their bonds exercised its put option and issued a mandatory tender.
+The College has not been able to secure options for refinancing.
+Therefore, the bonds are listed as current.
+The College has not pursued options outside of refinancing and does not have the assets to pay off the bonds.
+However, the bond holders continue to offer forbearance options.

-Management has concluded that it would be prudent to acknowledge the College's ability to continue as a going concern within one year from the issuance of these financial statements is dependent on successfully securing financing.
+Management has concluded that it would be prudent to acknowledge the College's ability to continue as a going concern within one year from the issuance of these financial statements is dependent on successfully securing financing or additional bond holder forbearance.
 Management continues to pursue all options.

-NOTE 15 SUBSEQUENT EVENTS
+NOTE 16 SUBSEQUENT EVENTS

-The College evaluated subsequent events for potential recognition or disclosure through November 27, 2023, the date on which the financial statements were issued.
+The College evaluated subsequent events for potential recognition or disclosure through November 18, 2024, the date on which the financial statements were issued.